tenzir/tenzir/web/docs/tql2/operators/buffer.md

 ## Examples

-Buffer up to `10M` events or bytes in a buffer, dropping them if downstream cannot keep up.
+Buffer up to 10 million events or bytes in a buffer, dropping them if downstream cannot keep up.

 ```tql
 buffer 10M, policy="drop"